phelpsh/tournament_planner/README.md

 ## Quickstart:

 This project was created and tested using a Vagrant virtual machine and PostgreSQL.
+Please see "Step by step instructions for launch" section below.

 ## What’s included: